Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Conclusions

-An important implication of our results is that even though a complete TC structure corresponding to an observed intensity is not available, DL models can still downscale good information of TC intensity and size from a coarse-resolution grid.
-This implication is significant because it indicates that ambient environmental conditions do contain some key information for DL models to learn and predict TC intensity, even in the absence of TC inner-core information.
-By exploring a DL model capable of learning these environmental signals from training data, we demonstrated that DL is suitable for downscaling TC intensity and structure from gridded climate data or global model output, even when such data lacks fine-scale details of TC characteristics. \textit{This is an important conclusion, as it is unlikely that we will obtain an exact TC structure corresponding to a given intensity anytime soon in the near future.
-Therefore, our ability to downscale TC intensity from any gridded data must rely on some detectable imprints from the surrounding environment that DL models can leverage.}
+An important implication of our results is that even though a complete TC structure corresponding to an observed intensity is not available, DL models can still derive good information about TC intensity and size from coarse-resolution gridded data.
+This is in part because ambient environmental conditions do contain some key information for DL models to learn and retrieve TC intensity, even in the absence of detailed TC inner-core information.
+By exploring a DL model capable of learning these environmental signals, we demonstrated that DL is suitable for retrieving TC intensity and size from climate data or global model output. \textit{This is significant, as it is unlikely that we will obtain an exact TC structure corresponding to a given intensity anytime soon in the near future.
+Therefore, the ability to retrieve TC intensity from any gridded data without all detailed TC characteristics must rely on some detectable imprints from the surrounding environment that DL models can leverage.}

 On the other hand, our results also revealed the limitation of current climate reanalyses datasets, which are given at the resolution of 0.25$^\circ$-0.5$^\circ$.
-At this resolution, TC information one can most downscale by DL may be limited due to the lack of fine-scale TC processes as discussed in \cite{Kieu_etal2025}, regardless of how perfect a DL model can be.
-How much further one can downscale TC intensity and structure from current climate datasets is an open question.
-Nonetheless, the results presented herein suggest that a new, different approach that can take into account the fine-scale TC processes is needed if one wants to improve the TC intensity downscaling further.
+At this resolution, the TC information that one can most retrieve by DL must be limited due to the lack of fine-scale TC processes as discussed in \cite{Kieu_etal2025}, regardless of how perfect a DL model can be.
+How much further one can obtain TC intensity or structure from current climate datasets is an open question.
+Nonetheless, the results presented herein suggest that a new, different approach that can take into account the fine-scale TC processes will be needed if one wants to improve the TC intensity retrieval further.